Surface Energy: A Discussion of How Wax & Automotive Ceramic Nano Coatings Function in Auto Detailing.

-Surface Energy is even more relevant today, than it was even 4-5 years ago, since ceramic paint coatings have become a staple surface protection option.
-Therefore, detailers need a solid understanding of the technology and properties behind coatings as well as the relevant issues that may arise around ceramic nano coating upkeep and maintenance.
+Surface Energy is even more relevant today than ever, since ceramic paint coatings have become a staple surface protection option.
+Therefore, detailers need a solid understanding of the technology and properties behind ceramic nano coating technology.
+This may prove invaluable for relevant issues that may arise around ceramic nano coating upkeep and maintenance.

 How Changes to Surface Energy on a Vehicle Causes Hydrophobic Surface Behavior

 ALL LSP’s including Waxes, Sealants, and Ceramic Nano (aka Glass) Coatings were partially engineered to protect vehicles by keeping surfaces clean.
 The amount of Surface Energy an LSP creates accounts for its ability to repel contaminants and liquid off of vehicle surfaces.
 Surface Energy is also the scientific explanation of how wax beads and ceramic coatings to sheet water.
 The common detailing industry term often used to describe water beading or sheeting is ‘hydrophobic;’ literally meaning afraid of water.